- How is acute lymphocytic leukemia treated?

 Targeted therapy for acute lymphocytic leukemia

 About 1 out of 4 adult patients with ALL have leukemia cells with the Philadelphia chromosome.
 This is an abnormal chromosome formed by the swapping of material between chromosomes 9 and 22.
-The Philadelphia chromosome is also found in the cells of a different leukemia – chronic myeloid leukemia (CML).
-Cells with this chromosome make an abnormal protein that helps the cells grow.
-Drugs have been developed that attack this protein.
-These include imatinib (Gleevec®), dasatinib (Sprycel®), nilotinib (Tasigna®), bosutinib (Bosulif®), and ponatinib (Iclusig™).
+This forms a new gene called BCR-ABL.
+The Philadelphia chromosome and BCR-ABL gene are also found in the cells of a different leukemia – chronic myeloid leukemia (CML).
+Cells with the BCR-ABL gene make an abnormal protein that helps the cells grow.
+Drugs have been developed to attack this protein.
+These drugs are called tyrosine kinase inhibitors (or TKIs), and include imatinib (Gleevec®), dasatinib (Sprycel®), nilotinib (Tasigna®), bosutinib (Bosulif®), and ponatinib (Iclusig™).
 Although these drugs were mainly aimed at treating CML, some of them have been found to be helpful in treating patients with ALL that has the Philadelphia chromosome.

-Early studies have found that adding one of these drugs to chemotherapy may help more patients go into remission after treatment and may help keep the leukemia from coming back.
-Larger studies are in progress to try to confirm this.
+In studies of patients whose ALL cells contain the Philadelphia chromosome, adding one of these drugs to chemo help more patients go into remission after treatment.
+Continuing on these drugs can also help keep the leukemia from coming back.

 These drugs are taken daily as pills.
 Common side effects include diarrhea, nausea, muscle pain, fatigue, and skin rashes.
 These are generally mild.
 A common side effect is swelling around the eyes or in the hands or feet.
 Other possible side effects include lower red blood cell and platelet counts at the start of treatment.
 All of these side effects get worse at higher than usual doses of the drug.
 Other more serious side effects can occur, as well, which differ depending on which drug is used.